 For a direct drive turbo (generally a better experience, but more expensive - you take off the back wheel and pop the bike onto the turbo) you’ll probably need a new cassette to go on the turbo.

 I’d also strongly recommend a fan, stronger the better, as once it starts getting hot outside, your performance/ enjoyment will be significantly limited by getting too hot.

 How to train on your trainer

-Then at the other end, you can add in all manner of extras to keep you entertained and structure your training.
-There’s lots of platforms offering you a virtual cycling experience (e.g. Zwift, or it’s rapidly growing, thanks to a new partnership with Ironman, competitor Rouvy, BKool) where you can ride on well-known or fantasy courses ‘with others’.
+At the other end, you can add in all manner of extras to keep you entertained and structure your training.
+There’s lots of platforms offering you a virtual cycling experience (e.g. Zwift), but these aren't essential.
+If you want to build bike fitness efficiently, then a structured training plan is key.

 Some other tips for success

 The first time you have a go on your turbo, especially if it’s a smart one, be prepared for some faff and to potentially achieve very little in terms of training whilst you work out how to set everything up.
 There’s a million different ways to get things set up, but generally Google has the answer to most of them.
 So work out what you’re trying to connect to what, whether you’re using Ant+ (often you need a specific dongle) or Bluetooth etc, if things don’t pick up, try restarting, or disconnecting and reconnecting.
 And once you get it all working, take a note so you remember next time.
 And don’t worry, this is the worst session, it will get much easier, and be much more fun than this!